We Are Human

 Many of those who followed God in the Old and New Testament made mistakes.
 Yet God used them greatly even weaving the mistakes into His plan.
 Only He can redeem our messes and failures when we give them to Him.

-Abraham traveled at Gods command from his homeland to the promise land God directed him to.
+He traveled at Gods command from his homeland to the promise land God directed him to.
 Along the way Abraham lied and told those in foreign lands that he was staying in and traveling through that his beautiful wife was his sister.
 Abraham was afraid of the people.
 He thought if he told the truth they would kill him to get his wife.
 A king of one of the lands almost took Abraham’s wife as his wife believing she was Abraham’s sister.
 That was until God warned him in a dream.
 Then Abraham was kicked out of that land.
 (Genesis 12:11-13, Genesis 12:14-16, Genesis 12:17-20)

 God still used and blessed Abraham to become a great nation that in turn blessed the world.
 The Israelites were descendants of Abraham and out of them came Jesus the Messiah and the Good News for all the people of the world.
 God made Abraham’s descendants as numerous as the sand and blessed the world through them.

-Moses argued with God, complaining he could not do the work God had called him to do.
+He argued with God, complaining he could not do the work God had called him to do.
 He could not speak good enough and was not cut out for the job God gave him.
 God persisted and sent Aaron the brother of Moses to speak for Moses.
 Earlier in Moses’s life he had even killed an Egyptian slave master who had just beaten an Israelite slave.
 Later on the way to the promise land after freeing the Israelites from Pharaoh and the land of Egypt through God’s power, Moses became very frustrated with the Israelites disbelief.
 When Moses went to perform a miracle God had told him to do his anger got the best of him and he disobeyed Gods instructions to tap the rock once for water.
 Instead Moses hit the rock twice with his staff.
 (Exodus 3:10-12, Exodus 3:13-14, Exodus 4:1-5, Exodus 4:6-9, Exodus 4:10-12, Exodus 4:13-14, Exodus 4:15-17, Numbers 20:2, Numbers 20:6-8, Numbers 20:9-10, Numbers 20:11, Numbers 20:12)

 God used Moses in spite of all this.
 God did punish him and not allow him to enter the promise land because of his disobedience.
 Moses was the leader and leaders have great responsibility because others look to them.
 Still God used his life greatly to lead the people out of Egypt and to the promise land.
 God also used Moses to write a lot of the Old Testament.
 God gave Moses His laws to give to the people.
 God met face to face with Moses many times.
 God gave Moses the instructions for building His tabernacle in the wilderness.

-Jacob deceived his twin brother, Esau, who was the firstborn.
+He deceived his twin brother, Esau, who was the firstborn.
 Jacob tricked his brother Esau into giving up His birthright as the first born.
 Esau was very hungry one time after hunting and Jacob who had just cooked a hearty stew used the opportunity to trick Esau into giving it up for a bowl of stew.
 Later Jacob tricked his father into giving him the blessing of the first born instead of his brother Esau.
 He disguised himself as his brother Esau and because Jacob was old and almost blind he was able to trick his father into thinking it was Esau and giving Jacob the blessing of the fist born.
 (Genesis 25:27-28, Genesis 25:29-30, Genesis 25:31-34, Genesis 27:1-4, Genesis 27:5-10, Genesis 27:11-13, Genesis 27:14-17, Genesis 27:18-22, Genesis 27:23)

 God used it in His plan to make a great nation.
 He blessed Jacob and his sons making the nation and tribes of Israel from their families.
 Eventually the Messiah came from one of the tribes and salvation was brought to the world.

-Joseph’s brothers were jealous of him because he was the favorite son.
+They were jealous of him because he was the favorite son.
 Joseph also had a couple dreams of his brothers serving him which also made them dislike him.
 So they plotted against Joseph.
 First they wanted to kill him, but one of the brothers protested.
 He said why should they shed blood, instead they should put him in a deep empty cistern nearby and let him die there.
 His plan was to rescue him later.
 Meanwhile that brother left.
 After the other brothers put him in the cistern, one of them saw a traveling bunch going to Egypt so he suggested they sell Joseph to them.
 They agreed.
 Before they threw him into the cistern they had taken Joseph’s tunic, the one of many colors specially made for him.
 After they sold Joseph to the traveling group going to Egypt they took Joseph’s tunic and killed a goat and dipped his tunic in the blood to make it look like he had been killed by a wild animal.
 (Genesis 37:18-20, Genesis 37:21-22, Genesis 37:23-24, Genesis 37:25-26, Genesis 37:27-28, Genesis 37:29-32, Genesis 37:33-35)

 God was with Joseph and helped him prosper in Egypt.
 Then Joseph endured hardship for many years after being falsely accused of trying to seduce the wife of his boss.
 She made it look like he came after her when in fact she was the one coming after him.
 He refused her and she made up a story.
 Joseph was sent to prison for many years.
 (Genesis 39:1-4, Genesis 39:5-6, Genesis 39:7-8, Genesis 39:9-10, Genesis 39:11-12, Genesis 39:13-15, Genesis 39:16-18, Genesis 39:19-20)